 On his return to New Haven, Gibbs taught French for a time at Yale, and worked privately on some of his engineering ideas.

-In 1871 he was appointed Yale’s first professor of mathematical physics.
+In 1871, he was appointed Yale’s first professor of Mathematical Physics.
 The role was unpaid.
-Gibbs was happy with this situation – he was a man of modest needs, and his inheritance provided him with more than enough money.
-Furthermore, Gibbs was happy that the role required little teaching work, allowing him more thinking and research time.
+Gibbs was happy with this situation – he was a man of modest needs and his inheritance provided him with more than enough money.
+Furthermore, he was happy that the role required little teaching work, allowing him more thinking and research time.

 As his scientific reputation grew, other universities head-hunted him.
-Gibbs chose to stay at Yale, because he was happy in the familiar surroundings of his hometown and, also, Yale’s other scientists told him how much they valued his presence at the university.
+Gibbs chose to stay at Yale, because he was happy in the familiar surroundings of his hometown.
+Moreover, Yale’s other scientists told him how much they valued his presence at the university.
 He stayed at Yale for the whole of his career and the University started paying him a salary to counterbalance offers he received from other institutions.

 Gibbs’ Most Significant Contributions to Science